-ETF stands for Early Termination Fee which is the fee charged by carriers to cancel your service before your contract expires.
+ETF stands for Early Termination Fee, which is the fee charged by T-Mobile to cancel your service before your contract expires.

-Individuals and families (up to five lines) who are currently under a postpaid contract at carriers including AT&T, Sprint or Verizon and want to switch to T-Mobile.
+Individuals and families (up to 12 lines) who are currently under a postpaid contract or a device payment plan, and have an account in good standing with any domestic carrier.

-In order to qualify for this ETF offer, you must be switching from a postpaid plan on a contract with another carrier and port your current numbers to T-Mobile.
-You would need to trade-in a mobile phone or tablet and purchase a new device with T-Mobile on a qualifying postpaid Simple Choice plan (you would not be able to sign up for a T-Mobile prepaid or Simple Choice Family Plan with no credit check).
+In order to qualify for this offer, you must be switching from a postpaid plan with another carrier port your current numbers to T-Mobile, and submit proof of ETF or device balance (including lease purchase option) and at least 60 days in good standing with prior carrier within 30 days of port in.
+You would need to activate service and finance or lease a new device purchase with T-Mobile on a qualifying postpaid plan (you would not be able to sign up for a T-Mobile prepaid or Simple Choice Family Plan with no credit check).
+One offer per subscriber, up to 5 lines.
 All lines must be activated in the same T-Mobile market with the same billing address.

 Yes.
-We will cover up to five total lines, which can be a combination of tablets and mobile phones.
-For tablets, we will cover your ETF up to $350 per mobile Internet line when you trade-in your tablet and purchase a new device with T-Mobile on a qualifying postpaid Simple Choice plan.
+For the device payment plan, as long as that tablet was financed on a device payment plan that is in good standing, it is eligible for trade-in and reimbursement of up to $650 of the outstanding device payment plan amount.
+For ETFs, we will cover your ETF up to $350 per mobile Internet line when you trade-in your tablet.
+For both offers, you must purchase a new device with T-Mobile on a qualifying postpaid T-Mobile ONE or Simple Choice plan.

 When customers trade in their device, it is really a win-win for both the customer and T-Mobile.
 A device trade-in provides consumers some initial credit to help with new device purchase or startup costs like down payment, devices taxes, or accessories.
 For T-Mobile, we still see value in the devices consumers no longer want.

 Yes.
-In fact, this is an even bigger deal for families because often times they have to pay two, three or four times as much in early termination fees as individuals and have to contend with staggered contracts expiration dates.
-With this offer, families can make the switch to T-Mobile all at once without worrying about those kinds of challenges (up to five lines).
+In fact, this is an even bigger deal for families, because they often have to pay two, three or four times more in early termination fees or device payment plan balances than individuals and have to contend with staggered contract expiration dates.
+With this offer, families can make the switch to T-Mobile all at once without worrying about those types of challenges (up to 10 lines).

 You can find the wireless number associated with your tablet on your bill or by calling your carrier.

-We require the final bill because only the final bill discloses the actual amount of your ETF.
-You will recognize the final bill by looking for a special one time charge.
+We require the final bill because only the final bill discloses the actual amount of your ETF or current device payment plan balance.
+You will recognize the ETF on your final bill by looking for a special one-time charge.
 Most often this is listed as a “Early Termination Fee” or “Contract Termination Fee”.
 See the examples below.

 First, you must have traded in your previous device and ported your number when you activated a new account with T-Mobile.
 Once you have received your final bill from your old carrier, go to switch2tmobile.com to complete your reimbursement submission and upload a copy or image of your final bill.
 If you prefer, you can mail in a copy of your bill with the completed reimbursement form you received when you activated at a T-Mobile store to: